I found a link to this article on the epigenetics project blog and wanted to share it with you.

-The amounts are small, says Laura Vandenberg, PhD, postdoctoral fellow in biology at Tufts University in Boston.
-“But almost any plastic container can be expected to leach trace amounts of plastics into food,” she says.
+Laura Vandenberg, PhD, postdoctoral fellow in biology at Tufts University in Boston stated: “But almost any plastic container can be expected to leach trace amounts of plastics into food,” she says.

 Although most of the chemicals making the culinary crossing are considered “safe,” Jacob tells WebMD that’s generally not because they’ve been proved safe, but rather they haven’t been proven to be unsafe.

 Clever Plastic-Free and Low-Tech Ways to Store Fresh Fruits and Vegetables

 Many fruits and vegetables taste better eaten the day they’re harvested from the garden.
 But what if you need to store your crop before you can prepare it?
 It’s possible to store your fruits and veggies using old technology and avoiding plastic altogether for zero waste storage.